 What happens if you don’t give us your data

 You can enjoy many of the MRFF’s publications and information services without giving us your personal data because a great deal of information on our website is available even to those who are not MRFF Individual Contacts.
-You can also enjoy subscriptions to our email newsletters without becoming an MRFF Donor or Client, but you will need to create a profile with us which involves providing your name, email, country and postal code.
+You can also enjoy subscriptions to our email newsletters without becoming a MRFF Donor or Client, but you will need to create a profile with us which involves providing your first name, last name and email address.
 Some personal information is necessary so that the MRFF can supply you with the information services you have requested, and to authenticate you so that we know it is you and not someone else.
 You may manage your MRFF subscriptions and you may opt-in or opt-out of receiving communication at any time.

 As is true of most other websites, the MRFF’s website collects certain information automatically and stores it in log files.
 The information may include internet protocol (IP) addresses, the region or general location where your computer or device is accessing the internet, browser type, operating system and other usage information about the use of the MRFF’s website, including a history of the pages you view.
 We use this information to help us design our site to better suit our users’ needs.
 We may also use your IP address to help diagnose problems with our server and to administer our website, analyze trends, track visitor movements, and gather broad demographic information that assists us in identifying visitor preferences.